aimms/how-to/Articles/329/329-more-logging.rst

 #.  **Appender** There are four ``appenders`` available:

-    #.  to generate output for server sessions and WebUI data session on AIMMS PRO on Premise,
+    #.  to generate output for server sessions and WebUI data session on AIMMS PRO On-Premise,

     #.  to generate output to AIMMS Cloud,